digital-land/specification/content/specification/conservation-area.md

           description: the URL of the document
         - field: document-type
           dataset: conservation-area-document-type
-          description: "the type of the conservation area document which MUST be one of the following values: 'area-appraisal', 'notice', or blank"
+          description: the type of the conservation area document which must be one of the following values: 'area-appraisal', 'notice', or leave blank
         - field: notes
           description: provide any extra information if needed
         - field: organisation
           description: the organisation that published the document
         - field: entry-date
+          description: the date this information has been entered as a record
         - field: start-date
+          description: the date the validity of the record starts
         - field: end-date
+          description: the date the validity of the record ends
 ---